What is a Minnesota League coach?

 - Head Coaches not registered in the Pit Zone should contact the MN League Director to be invited to register as a head coach

-- Coaches that are not associated with teams can still become registered as a coach and work towards one of the 4 coaching licenses but they must contact the Minnesota League Director to do so.
+- Coaches that are not associated with teams can still become registered as a coach and work towards one of the 3 coaching license levels but they must contact the Minnesota League Director to do so.

 All adults riding with MN League youth must hold a current license to be insured during these sanctioned activities.